-The freehold land and buildings were independently valued at 30 June 2018 by Herron Todd White.
-The valuation was based on market value.
-The critical assumptions adopted in determining the valuation included the location of the land and buildings, the current demand for land and buildings in the area and recent sales data for similar properties.
+The freehold land and buildings were independently valued by registered valuers effective at 30 June 2021.
+The valuations were based on market value.
+The critical assumptions adopted in determining the valuations included the location of the land and buildings, the current demand for land and buildings in the area and recent sales data for similar properties.
 The fair value of land and buildings would change if any of these factors change.